MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/deploy-gh-pages/low-level.md

+---
+description: How to save an output build directory for use on GH Pages, using steps without Actions
+---
 # Low-level
-> How to save an output build directory for use on GH Pages, using steps without Actions

 You may want to rather use an Action covered in the other pages, as then you don't have to write and maintain the code yourself and the Action is easier to reuse across projects.